LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 | InMail Scaled (50/mo) | $1,210 | 7.5 | $161 | $302 |

 Key insight: Connection requests deliver similar cost-per-opportunity at higher volume (more total conversations).
-InMail works when targeting senior executives where connection requests fail entirely.
+InMail earns its keep when targeting senior executives where connection requests fail entirely — the raw cost-per-opportunity is close, but the reachability of the C-suite is what you’re really buying.

-Understanding how prospects interact with each method helps optimize your approach.
+Understanding how prospects interact with each method helps you optimize either one.

 Factors that increase acceptance: